Main categories

 Can my spouse and children join me?

-Information for general guidance — always confirm with an Angolan consulate/embassy or the immigration authority.
-Rules and procedures can change.
+Information for general guidance only.
+Always confirm requirements with an Angolan embassy/consulate or the immigration authority; procedures can change.